 Body impressions are clinically proven to help support spinal alignment and provide the pressure relief needed for a great night’s sleep.
 A good body impression enables the bed to cradle your sleeping form gently to provide optimal comfort and posterizing support.

-Body impressions are similar to the process of breaking in a pair of new shoes.
-When you wear a new pair of shoes the soles are initially stiff and straight which often causes discomfort.
-As you continue to walk in the shoes the soles begin to conform to fit the natural curve and shape of your feet which results in a more comfortable fit.
-Similarly, a good mattress will conform to your unique body shape!
+Think of it this way: Body impressions are similar to the process of breaking in a pair of new shoes.
+When you wear a new pair of shoes, the soles are initially stiff and straight, which often causes discomfort.
+As you continue to walk in the shoes, the soles begin to conform to fit the natural curve and shape of your feet, resulting in a more comfortable fit.
+Similarly, a good mattress will conform to your unique body shape.

 Mattress sag is not good for your sleep or your body.
 A mattress with sag will collapse in the center and does not provide the proper support needed for comfortable sleep.

 If your mattress is definitely sagging, you may find temporary relief from flipping your mattress, but keep in mind that modern-day mattresses are supposed to last without you having to flip them.
 In fact, if your mattress has acquired a body impression, the last thing you should want to do is flip it.

 It is also important to know that, nowadays, most mattresses are not made to flip (unless you purchase a double sided mattress) since the bottom layer of modern mattresses are the support layer of the mattress and do not have the comfort components that are in the top layer.

 Some mattresses may begin to sag prematurely if you happened to purchase the wrong mattress for your body type, sleeping position, and weight.
 That’s why it’s so crucial to make sure that you are getting the right mattress for your exact sleeping needs.
 If you are heavier or you and/or your partner have weight concerns, it is important for you not to sacrifice mattress support.